 Burger Bar

 The former Cherrydale Chinese take-away re-opened as a new cafe and cocktail bar following renovation work as the BARiSTA & CUCiNA (with those capitalisations) on Saturday 15th August 2020.
-It proved to be popular, with tables both in and out.
+It proved to be popular, with tables both in and out, and in all weathers.
 In this incarnation, it was a coffee shop and Mediterranean grill on the ground floor with a wine and cocktail bar upstairs.
 It also advertised as being 'bike friendly' to catch a useful passing trade from the many hardy cyclists who visit Penistone.
 On occasions, the venue also has had live music.
 Its owner, Matthew Crisp was already noted for his 'Market Kitchen' in Barnsley's new 'Glass Works' complex.

 The business closed in the spring of 2023 for further renovations and re-opened in July 2023 with the name-change to 'Chapeau' and with the original owner and contact details.
 The Facebook blurb says: 'Amazing cafe bar by day and a true apres feel as we go into the night.
 Great drinks and food assured.'
 Definition of Après (French) = 'After.'
 Chapeau (Facebook).
 Call 76 3590..